 It turns out that your heart rate, especially when sleeping says a lot about you.
 When your body starts fighting an infection, it sends histamines in response which signal the heart to route blood to the area of infection.
 That triggers a subtle change in your heart rate increasing which a wearable device like an Apple Watch, FitBit, Samsung running health monitoring apps and more specialized wearables can detect.
+It’s no wonder people have been looking for the best smartwatch for heart monitoring and the like when considering the options on the market.

 What Some Wearables Track